Dynamic Database Connection Routing

 Hasura Cloud and Enterprise customers can leverage dynamic routing to implement different kinds of database topology patterns with Hasura.
 You can group different databases using a new Metadata configuration object called 'connection-set' and leverage the Kriti template to define custom 'connection templates' to route GraphQL requests based on different request parameters such as session variables, headers and tenant IDs.

-- Dynamic Database Connection Routing is available only for Postgres backends.
+- Dynamic Database Connection Routing is available only for Postgres and Postgres-like backends currently.

 Following are some of the top use cases for this feature: